 - 2 free-range or organic eggs

-- 1 teaspoon of lemon infused olive oil, I like Cobram Estate lemon infused EVO at supermarkets everywhere
+- 1 tsp lemon-infused olive oil -I like Cobram Estate lemon infused EVO at supermarkets everywhere

 - Grease a small ceramic or glass bowl (I use a ramekin) with a drizzle of lemon oil, then carefully crack the eggs side by side into it.
 Top with the crumbled feta and a little seasoning.